Remove a Color from a Video

 - Click on the Video FX button and drag Remove a Color to the recording on the timeline.

-Open the FX Drawer (shown below) and click on the effect.
-If your properties panel is not already open, open it by clicking on the gear button.
+- Open the FX Drawer (shown below) and click on the effect.
+If your properties panel is not already open, open it by clicking on the Properties button.

-- Click on the color selector in the properties panel and move your mouse over to your canvas.
+- Click on the color picker in the properties panel and move your mouse over to your canvas.
 Select the color you want to remove from the clip.

 - The color should mostly be removed at this point with maybe just an outline around your subject remaining.
 If you are unhappy with the amount of color left behind, try selecting the color again in a different spot on the canvas.